astavis/astavis/README.md

-All repos are mainly posted for discord ab.
+All repos are posted as dumps from past projects

--Alt Acc.
+Alt Acc.

+Currently looking for a efficient python programmer

+Contact me at
+-Peo.c.l.org@gmail.com